Mahak-Sharma/StudySync/README.md

 5. 📄 Start the summarization backend (Python/Flask API on port 5001)
 6. 🎨 Start the React frontend (Vite dev server on port 5173)

+### 🔒 Privacy & Security
+- **No File Storage:** Uploaded files are processed in memory and never saved to disk
+- **Instant Processing:** Files are summarized immediately and then discarded
+- **Privacy First:** Your documents remain private and aren't stored on the server

 ### Access Your Application
 - **Frontend:** [http://localhost:5173](http://localhost:5173)
 - **Friends Backend API:** [http://localhost:5000](http://localhost:5000) (User management, friends, groups)